stgeorgi/wvdquickstart/howtoExisting.md

 Additionally, the QuickStart will set up <a href="https://dev.azure.com" target="_blank">Azure DevOps</a> for you.
 This is not a prerequisite that requires action from you as the user, but it's good to be aware of the fact that this particular service will be leveraged in this automation.
 Once you have all of these prerequisites satisfied, <a href="https://youtu.be/Tz3KgruovYc?t=360" target="_blank">this video</a> will show you a walkthrough of the QuickStart deployment outlined below.

 ### <b>Get started: ARM Deployment - Azure DevOps Setup</b>
 Once you've satisfied all the prerequisites, you are ready to deploy using the QuickStart!
 As explained in the <a href="concepts">Concepts</a> section, the deployment consists of two main components: an Azure Resource Manager (ARM) deployment and an Azure DevOps (ADO) pipeline.
 The first of the two will deploy a number of resources supporting the deployment automation, including the creation of a DevOps project and automation pipeline.
 By clicking the "Deploy to Azure" button, you will be taken to the Azure Portal for a custom deployment.
 There, you can fill out the required user input and click *purchase*.
+It is recommended that you create a new resource group for the QuickStart to deploy in, as this will make it easier to delete its resources.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https:%2F%2Fraw.githubusercontent.com%2Fstgeorgi%2Fwvdquickstart%2Fmaster%2Fdeploy.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton"/>